jpcercal/symfony-docs/setup/web_server_configuration.rst

-    If your hosting provider requires you to change the ``public/`` directory to another location (e.g. ``public_html/``) make sure you :ref:`override the location of the public/ directory <override-web-dir>`.
+    If your hosting provider requires you to change the ``public/`` directory to another location (e.g. ``public_html/``) make sure you :ref:`override the location of the public/ directory <override-public-dir>`.

 .. _web-server-apache-mod-php: